felipemfm/toilet-finder/README.md

 We wanted a tool that allows us to:

 Hit the go button to find the closest bathroom as soon as possible.
-For people with more time, sort bathroom options based on public/private options.
+For people with more time, allow them to sort bathroom options based on a variety of use cases, such as public, private, kid friendly and accessibility.
-Sort based on other considerations (kid friendly, special needs, etc. -- future feature) Provide open/closed info and probability that bathroom is available for public use (--future feature)
+Provide open/closed info for each location and probability that a bathroom is available for public use.

 ToiletFinder.com is the only app that provides fast relief!